On this page

 |$66,668 and above||Nil|

-From July 1 2018 to June 30 2022 taxpayers can potentially be eligible for both the LITO and the LMITO.
-Your eligibility for LITO and LMITO is automatically determined and applied by the ATO when they assess your income tax return.
+From 1 July 2018 to 30 June 2022 taxpayers may be eligible for both LITO and LMITO.
+Your eligibility for both is automatically determined and applied by the ATO when they assess your income tax return, so there’s no need to do anything.

 Both Jane (Example 1 above) and Mitchell (Example 2 above) would be eligible for the LITO in addition to the LMITO this financial year.

 Jane can get the full LITO of $445.
-She can add this offset amount to her partial LMITO of $255.
+She can add this offset amount to her partial LMITO of $255, giving her total offsets of $700.

 Mitchell’s LITO will be calculated as follows: